The Atlas of In-Context Learning: How Attention Heads Shape In-Context Retrieval Augmentation: Functional Roles of In-Context and Parametric Heads

 Here, \(\rho_{j}^{h}\) represents the total relevance assigned at head \(h\) to token \(j\) when contributing to logit \(y_t\).
 Next, we aggregate the relevance scores separately for two sets of token positions within the context: the intensional-frame tokens, denoted as \(j \in J_{\text{task}}\), which comprise the question token positions, and the answer object tokens, denoted as \(j \in J_{\text{ret}}\), which represent positions of the retrieved object.

-Finally, to obtain the sets of specialized task and retrieval heads, we rank heads by their aggregated relevance and select the top \(K\), a hyperparameter that will be determined in the next section.
+Finally, to obtain the sets of specialized task and retrieval heads, we rank heads by their aggregated relevance and select the top \(K\), a hyperparameter determined separately for each experiment.

 \textbf{Results} We compute the task relevance score \(\rho^{h}_{\text{task}}\) and the retrieval relevance score \(\rho^{h}_{\text{ret}}\) over NQ-Swap with counterfactual contexts to minimize influences of parametric heads, and aggregate their distributions across the model layers.
 In Figure~\ref{fig:overview}, we observe that \(\rho^{h}_{\text{task}}\) initially increases in the early layers where few parametric heads are located, suggesting that early parametric heads enrich the question with relational knowledge.
 The relevance peaks in the middle layers, where in-context heads dominate, aligning with the transition to a more context-dependent reasoning.
 In contrast, the retrieval relevance score \(\rho^{h}_{\text{ret}}\) peaks in deeper layers, reflecting the point where the model extracts the final answer object \(o^c\).
 Figure~\ref{fig:distribution} further illustrates the sorted average difference \(\mathcal{D}\) between open-book and closed-book settings for all heads, alongside the top 40 task heads $\mathcal{H}_{\text{task}}$ and retrieval heads $\mathcal{H}_{\text{ret}}$.
-We observe that retrieval heads and task heads consistently rank among the highest-scoring in-context heads, emphasizing the critical role of in-context heads for retrieval augmented generation.
+We observe that the highest-scoring in-context heads are primarily composed of retrieval and task heads, emphasizing their role for retrieval augmented generation.